FJuette/link-collection/README.md

 ### CSS

 * Lissom.CSS is a classless, minimalist, accessible, and themeable CSS framework that aims to address the issue of styling web pages.: https://lissomware.github.io/css/
+* A table that looks good on mobile and desktop. (using Tailwind.css) Example: https://many.pw/

 ## Images